EP 149: I was Served! How to Respond to Divorce Papers

 One of the big questions you might have if you’ve been listening to the podcast, or read the book Divorce and Your Money: The No-Nonsense Guide, or have been reading the articles that I sent just to the email listeners, you might be asking, “Well, how does this apply to me?
 How does this apply to my situation, and my divorce, and what’s going on in my life?”
 Well, the only way to really find out, the only way I can help you and your specific situation is through the personalized coaching sessions.
 I get to work with you across the United States from California to New York and everywhere in between, in-person, by phone, and by email, depending upon what you need.
 All you have to do to start getting help is go to divorceandyourmoney.com/coaching.
 You’ll see some videos there.
 You just fill out a short form, answer a few questions, and we will set up a complimentary introductory call.

 Here’s the deal, is once you sign that settlement, there’s no going back.
 So the sooner you get help, the better.
 Finally, subscribe to the podcast and make sure you automatically get updates with all the new episodes that are coming out.
 And leave a review.
 A five-star review on iTunes really helps other people discover this show.
-I’m your host Shawn Leamon, MBA and certified divorce financial analyst.
+I’m your host Shawn Leamon, MBA and divorce financial analysts.
 Thank you for listening. (singing)

 In the past year, 899,340 people received help from Divorce and Your Money resources.
 Will you?